An independent research database No paid placement · No referral fees

 • Travel zones

 Most roofers have a "no travel cost" zone of ~30km and a per-km charge beyond it.
 Honest operators publish it.
-Cowboys hide it in a "site fee" on the invoice.
+High-risk operators hide it in a "site fee" on the invoice.

 The premium-suburb anxiety is real but reversible.
 Three quotes from three roofers based in different zones — one local, one near, one across town — usually surfaces both the suburb effect and the dishonest end of it.